Janakar-cloud/ZthOrbit-Sustainable-Eng-Website/ops/LIVE-S3-PLAYLIST-MODE.md

 4. Scroll to "Cross-origin resource sharing (CORS)"
 5. Click "Edit" and paste the above JSON
 6. Save changes

+**Important:** The `Range` header allows browsers to request specific byte ranges for video seeking.
+The `Accept-Ranges` and `Content-Range` response headers enable HTML5 video scrubbing.

 ### 3. Make Videos Publicly Readable (or use presigned URLs)